 Package Will Now Head to President’s Desk to be Signed into Law

-Denver – Today, Colorado U.S. Senator Michael Bennet released the statement below following House passage of the latest Coronavirus Disease 2019 (COVID-19) relief package, a nearly $500 billion plan to provide additional support for small businesses, hospitals, and testing as Americans continue to weather the economic fallout of the virus.
-The legislation will now head to the president’s desk where it is expected to be signed into law.
+Denver – Today, Colorado U.S. Senator Michael Bennet released the statement below following House passage of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, a $2 trillion plan to fight the Coronavirus Disease 2019 (COVID-19) pandemic and help Americans weather the economic fallout of the crisis.
+The package will now head to the president’s desk to be signed into law.

-Bennet fought to secure Colorado’s priorities in the final package.
+Bennet fought tirelessly to secure Colorado’s priorities in the final package.
 These include: